Atlas and Alice

 Boring, Mechanical Stuff

 Read, edit, re-read, and re-edit your work.
-No changes will be allowed after a piece has been submitted (duh).
+No changes will be allowed after a piece has been submitted.

 We don't accept previously published work, but we do accept simultaneous submissions.
 In fact, we encourage them.
 We understand it's a writer-eat-writer world out there.
 Just be sure to notify us if your work is accepted elsewhere.
 Given the chance, we'll mix a tasty cocktail in your honor.

 Cover letters: We all hate writing them, don't we?
 So consider them unnecessary.
+All we want from you is a short bio and your contact email.
 If you have something interesting to say, want to mention a piece we published that you like, or how you found out about the magazine, by all means do.
 If you're just including the same old "My work has been published or is forthcoming from..." then, we encourage you not to write a cover letter.

 Multiple Submissions: Please hit us up in just one genre per submission period (unless we ask specifically to see more work).